 If the data subject is not satisfied with the manner the personal data is processed by CSPI, meaning if he/she considers that CSPI proceeds in an illegal way or there was a breach of some rights, it may contact the supervisory authority with his/her complaint.
 In the Czech Republic, this ranks among the competence of the Office for Personal Data Protection (with its registered office at Pplk.
 Sochora 27, 170 00 Prague 7; www: https://www.uoou.cz).

 All legal relations arising in line with processing of the personal data are governed by the Legal Order of the Czech Republic.
 The respective Czech courts are authorized to resolve any possible disputes between the data subject and CSPI.

 CSPI may modify or amend wording of these GDPR principles.
 Furthermore, CSPI shall inform the data subject on such a modification by e-mail (or eventually by another suitable manner) at least 30 days before the modification becomes effective.
 If the data subject is informed later, the modifications and amendments become effective within 30 days from the moment the data subject was informed about the modification and amendments.

-This version of the GDPR principles becomes effective as of 1st May 2019.
+This version of the GDPR principles becomes effective as of 13th of December 2021.